ItahisaMR/Getting-and-cleaning-data/README.md

 2. run_analysis.R
 3. Codebook.md

-Inside the R file, there's the explanation of each step.
+Inside the R file, there's the explanation of each step:

+- Training sets and test set are merged.
+- Join all together in format of: subjects, labels, everything else
+- Read properties in features.txt
+- Calculate mean and standard deviation for each measurement
+- Read the labels and replace in data with activity labels names.
+Be carefully with the non-alphabetic character, so it's better to convert all to lowercase
+- Combined the mean for each subject and label
+- Create tidy text